feroult/yawp-site/guides/tutorials/scaffolding.md

 ---
 # Scaffolding

-Before you get used to the __YAWP!__ features API, the scaffold plugin can make it easier to create them.
+Before you get used to the __YAWP!__ features API, the scaffold plugin can make your life a little bit easier =)

 ### Endpoint